datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 Factors are the final major data structure we will introduce in our R genomics lessons.
 Factors can be thought of as vectors which are specialized for categorical data.
-Given R's specialization for statistics, this make sense since categorial and contiuous variables usually have different treatments.
-Sometimes you may want to have data treated as a fator, but in other cases, this may be undersirable.
+Given R's specialization for statistics, this make sense since categorial and continuous variables usually have different treatments.
+Sometimes you may want to have data treated as a factor, but in other cases, this may be undesirable.

 Since some of the data in our data frame are factors, lets see how factors work using the `factor()` function to create a factor: